Damiano Michieletto: Career

 Michieletto was born in Venice and grew up in Scorzè, a village in the Metropolitan City of Venice.
 He graduated in literature at the Ca' Foscari University of Venice, and directing at the Scuola d'Arte Drammatica Paolo Grassi in Milan.
-He made his directing debut with a production of Weinberger's Švanda dudákat at the Wexford Festival in 2003.
+He made his directing debut with a production of Weinberger's Švanda dudák at the Wexford Festival in 2003.

-He is a specialist for works by Gioacchino Rossini with a critically acclaimed debut at the Rossini Opera Festival in Pesaro in 2007.
+Michieletto is a specialist for works by Gioacchino Rossini with a critically acclaimed debut at the Rossini Opera Festival in Pesaro in 2007.
 At La Fenice in his hometown, he directed Mozart's three operas on librettos by Lorenzo da Ponte.
 He staged some rarely performed operas by Ramón Carnicer, Michael Daugherty, Nino Rota, Stefano Pavesi and Marco Tutino.
 In 2012, he made his debut at both the Salzburg Festival, where he directed Puccini's La Bohème, and at the Theater an der Wien, where he directed the same composer's Il trittico.